 Bartosz Pieliński

-I am the head of the Social and Public Policy Program at the University of Warsaw, where I served as the deputy director of the Institute of Social Policy from 2016 to 2019.
-I am also a founding member of the Institutional Grammar Research Initiative, through which I developed my interest in implementing computer science tools in social science.
+I currently head the Social and Public Policy Program at the University of Warsaw, and previously served as deputy director of the Institute of Social Policy from 2016 to 2019.
+I am also a founding member of the Institutional Grammar Research Initiative, where I have deepened my commitment to the application of computational tools in social science research.

 Degrees Link to heading